Koffi-Fredysessie/BRVM/README.md

 # You can specify your color like
 # `BRVM_plot("boas", up.col = "blue", down.col = "pink")` for example

-#It is also possible to plot stock data chart for more than one ticker
-#Let's plot BICC, ETIT and BOAM stock data

 ```

 <div align="center">